NicheProject/hippie/README.md

 With Hippie, you can define an endpoint for publishing into a room from an outside source [like a Capistrano script](https://github.com/parabuzzle/hippie/blob/master/app/controllers/capistrano.rb).
 Or you can setup a `/` based command like [/notice](https://github.com/parabuzzle/hippie/blob/master/app/controllers/notice.rb).

-The point here was to make an ease framework for hosting these webhook endpoints that provides helpers for working with the HipChat way of doing things.
+The point here was to make an easy framework for hosting these webhook endpoints that provides helpers for working with the HipChat way of doing things.

 More on HipChat Webhooks: https://www.hipchat.com/docs/apiv2/webhooks